zhiliang-lin/academic-lin/content/home/experience.md

   Responsibilities include:

   * Help with assignment of the class
-  * Other responsibilities, such as examination-monitor, correct bachelor students' exam"""
+  * Other responsibilities, such as examination-monitor, correct bachelor students' exam
+  """

 +++